panyamkeerthana/ai-workflows/beeai/README.md

 ## Setup

 - Copy the `templates` directory to `.secrets` and fill in required information.
-    - For `.secrets/rhel-config.json`, you can also copy the content from Bitwarden
+    - For `.secrets/rhel-config.json`, you can also copy the content from [jotnar](https://github.com/packit/jotnar) repo

 ## Running as a service